Search for suspects in California 'massacre' of 6 continues - NewsBreak

 “It comes in big waves,” he said.

 Authorities received a call at 3:38 a.m.
-Monday about multiple shots being fired — so many that it initially seemed like an active shooter situation — at the residence in unincorporated Goshen, some 35 miles (56 kilometers) southeast of Fresno.
+Monday about multiple shots being fired — so many that it initially seemed like an active shooter situation — at the residence in unincorporated Goshen, some 170 miles (273.59 kilometers) south of downtown Los Angeles.

 It was later determined the person who made the call was someone hiding at the property.
 Deputies arrived seven minutes later and found two bodies outside the home in the street, and a third body at the doorstep, Boudreaux said.